 The underrepresentation of minority financial services professionals has long been a challenge for the financial services industry.
-Nearly a year ago, the Financial Alliance for Racial Equity, or FARE, was formed with the mission to increase racial diversity, drive greater equity and foster inclusion within the financial services industry and the communities we serve.
+In September 2020, the Financial Alliance for Racial Equity℠, or FARE, was formed with the mission to increase racial diversity, drive greater equity and foster inclusion within the financial services industry and the communities we serve.
 While a lofty goal, I am pleased to share how far we have come in a short time.

 To advance actionable solutions and contribute to lasting change in the industry, Nationwide partnered in September 2020 with leading financial services organizations, associations and historically Black colleges and universities (HBCUs) to form FARE.
-Members include Morgan Stanley, M Financial Group, Franklin Templeton, NFP, Huntington Bank, Miami Life, Advisor Group and Nationwide.
+Members include Advisor Group, Capital Group/American Funds, Franklin Templeton, Huntington Bank, Miami Life, Morgan Stanley, M Financial Group, NFP, RBC Wealth Management, Swiss Re, and Nationwide.

-The partnering HBCUs include Hampton University, Howard University, Lincoln University, Virginia State University, Virginia Union University and Winston-Salem State University.
-Industry partners include the Employee Benefit Research Institute and The American College of Financial Services.
+The partnering HBCUs include Hampton University, Howard University, Lincoln University of Missouri, Virginia State University, Virginia Union University and Winston-Salem State University.
+Industry partners include the Employee Benefit Research Institute, the Defined Contribution Institutional Investment Association (DCIIA), the American Retirement Association, the Certified Financial Planner Board of Standards (CFP Board), and The American College of Financial Services.

 With the unique partnership of HBCUs and financial services organizations, members of the alliance seek to build sustainable economic wealth in diverse communities and increase the number of Black advisors and financial professionals through mentorship opportunities, expanded research and increased training.
 The alliance is providing Black college students with direct access to executive mentors at member firms, while also creating a new talent pathway for students at member HBCUs and leading financial services firms.